apache/logging-log4j2/src/site/markdown/security.md

 As of Log4j 2.15.0 the message lookups feature was disabled by default.
 Lookups in configuration still work.
 While Log4j 2.15.0 has an option to enable Lookups in this fashion, users are strongly discouraged from enabling it.
 A whitelisting mechanism was introduced for JNDI connections, allowing only localhost by default.
+The 2.15.0 release was found to have additional vulnerabilities and is not recommended.

-From version 2.16.0, the message lookups feature has been completely removed.
+From version 2.16.0 (for Java 8), the message lookups feature has been completely removed.
 Lookups in configuration still work.
 Furthermore, Log4j now disables access to JNDI by default.
 JNDI lookups in configuration now need to be enabled explicitly.
-Also, Log4j now limits the protocols by default to only `java`, `ldap`, and `ldaps` and limits the ldap protocols to only accessing Java primitive objects.
-Hosts other than the local host need to be explicitly allowed.
+Users are advised not to enable JNDI in Log4j 2.16.0.
+If the JMS Appender is required, use Log4j 2.12.2.

+From version 2.12.2 (for Java 7), the message lookups feature has been completely removed.
+Lookups in configuration still work.
+Furthermore, Log4j now disables access to JNDI by default.
+JNDI lookups in configuration now need to be enabled explicitly.
+When enabled, JNDI will only support the `java` protocol.

 ### Work in progress
 The Log4j team will continue to actively update this page as more information becomes known.